peermaps/eyros/doc/data.md

 Each block in the tree (documented below) has an implicit dimension based on the depth of its position in the tree.
-The dimension is the depth modulo the dimension of the point type.
+The dimension is the depth modulo the dimension of the point type, just like with k-d trees.
 The pivot type `T` is the type of the point at the implicit block dimension.

 Each block exists at an byte offset and refers to other blocks at byte offsets in the same tree file or to byte offsets in the data store if the data bit for that offset pointer is set.

-The branch factor (BF) determines the number of pivots N: `N = pow(2,BF-1)`.
+The branch factor (BF) determines the number of pivots N: `N=2*BF-3`.

 The data bitfield determines whether the corresponding u64 offset is in the intersecting or buckets array.
 Each bit in the data bitfield maps to the